filipondios/mceliece/README.md

 ```

 The `CMakePresets.json` file supports building for `x64` and `x86` architectures, in any mode `debug` or `release` for
 Linux and Windows.
-The compilation process is very simple: first you must choose one preset and the compile that preset.
+The compilation process is very simple: first you must choose a preset and the compile that preset.
 These are some examples:

 ```sh